 Cost: Room, board, all tour and activity costs, and round-trip transportation from the DC area to Japan paid by program scholarships.

-Application: An application will be mailed to each student who successfully completes the HSD U.S. Program in America.
+Application: A link to our online application will be sent to each student who successfully completes the HSD U.S. program.
 Applications are due in November and interviews are conducted in December.

 Taking the Next Step